Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-gb.md

 > [!warning]
 >
-> If you get the message "**authoritative domain detected**" when adding your domain name to your email platform, this means that this domain name is declared in **authoritative** mode on another email platform.
-You will need to switch it to **non-authoritative** mode on both platforms in order for them to coexist.
+> If you get the message "**authoritative domain detected**" when adding your domain name to your email service, this means that this domain name is declared in **authoritative** mode on another email service.
+You will need to switch it to **non-authoritative** mode on both services in order for them to coexist.

 ### Configure and use accounts

-Now that you have added the domain names to your service, you can configure your email accounts with them.
+Now that you have added the domain names to your service, you can configure your email accounts.
 You can do this in the `Email accounts`{.action} tab.
 If required, you can order additional accounts using the `Action`{.action}/`Order accounts`{.action} or `Add account`{.action}.

 As a reminder, all of the addresses created on your service will be able to view all of the addresses for that service in the directory, including those with a different domain name.

 Once the accounts are fully configured, you can start using them.
-To do this, OVHcloud offers the **webmail**, accessible [here](/links/web/email).
-To optimize the use of your email address on a software application, ensure that it is compatible with the service.
+To do this, OVHcloud offers **webmail**, accessible [here](/links/web/email).
+To optimize the use of your email accounts on a software application, ensure that it is compatible with the service.

-If you would like to configure your email address on an email client or device such as a smartphone or tablet, or if you would like assistance with the features of your email service, please refer to our documentation, which is accessible from the [Exchange](/links/web/emails) and [Email Pro](/links/web/email-pro) pages.
+If you would like to configure your email accounts on an email client or device such as a smartphone or tablet, or if you would like assistance with the features of your email service, please refer to our documentation, which is accessible from the [Exchange](/links/web/emails) and [Email Pro](/links/web/email-pro) pages.

 You can purchase Outlook licenses in the [OVHcloud Control Panel](/links/manager) and Office 365 licenses on the [Microsoft 365](/links/web/ms365) page.
 We recommend using one of these solutions if you would like to use Outlook email software, or more software from the Office suite, depending on your needs.

-### Delete a domain name from a platform
+### Delete a domain name from a service

 If you would like to remove a domain name from your Exchange or Email Pro service, you will need to ensure that it is not linked to any email accounts, aliases, resources, shared accounts (only on Exchange), groups, external contacts or footers that are still configured.
-In this case, you will need to **attach these accounts to another domain name** on your platform, or **delete them**.
+In this case, you will need to **attach these accounts to another domain name** on your service, or **delete them**.

 > [!warning]
 >
 > Before deleting email accounts, make sure they are not being used.
 You may need to back up these accounts.
 If necessary, please refer to our guide on [Migrating your email address manually](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration), which will describe how you can export account data via the OVHcloud Control Panel or email client.

-Go to the `Associated domains`{.action} tab of your platform.
+Go to the `Associated domains`{.action} tab of your service.
 In the table, the `Accounts` column shows the number of accounts associated with the domain names in your list.

 If you have email accounts attached to the domain name you want to detach, you have two options:

 **Attach accounts to another domain name**:

 1\.
-Go to the `Email accounts`{.action} tab.<br>
+Go to the `Email accounts`{.action} tab.
 2\.
-To the right of the accounts you want to modify, click the `...`{.action}.<br> button 3\.
+To the right of the accounts you want to modify, click the `...`{.action} button.
+3\.
 Click `Modify`{.action}.

 ![emailpro](images/add_domain_exchange_step8.png){.thumbnail .w-400}